Modbook: Original Modbook

 Originally developed by Los Angeles, California-based Axiotron, Inc., the Modbook was introduced at the 2007 Macworld Conference & Expo as the first commercially available pen-enabled tablet Mac and won a Best in Show award.

 The Modbook started shipping soon after the Macworld 2008 and was positively received as the pen-based macOS based tablet Apple fans had been waiting for, with all the components of a MacBook and a built-in Wacom digitizer for pen input, in a slate-style form factor.

 The Modbook used the Apple MacBook Core 2 Duo White with speeds of 1.8 GHz and 2 GHz.
 Its pen support was based on Penabled Wacom digitizing technology and did not include touch input.
 The Axiotron Digitizer Pen featured 512 pressure levels, 2 programmable side buttons plus an eraser.

 The Modbook also was equipped with a new and improved LCD panel, more suited for use as a tablet computer, offering wider viewing angles and higher contrast colors compared to the original base MacBook display.
 The "AnyView" display was bonded to the "ForceGlass" screen cover, which was chemically strengthened to improve the durability of the screen and featured an etched surface to improve the response of the digitizer pen.

 Connectivity options on the Modbook were identical to the underlying MacBook and include two USB 2.0 ports and a single FireWire port.
 Networking was supported with an integrated Gigabit Ethernet port, a Wi-Fi card that supports the 802.11 a/b/g/draft-n specification and Bluetooth.
 The Modbook could also be connected to an external display device using a Mini-DVI port (supports DVI, VGA, S-video, and composite video).
 Other features included a built-in CD/DVD or DVD burner, built-in iSight Camera, built-in Mounting Locks for use with VESA compatible mounting system, and an optional built-in WAAS Global Positioning System module.

 Conversion process

-The top segments of the MacBook are removed, which include the keyboard, LCD screen and camera.
+During the Macintosh conversion process the top segments of the MacBook are removed, which include the keyboard, LCD screen and camera.
 A glass screen cover, a new LCD screen, a sensor board, the original camera and a chrome-plated magnesium top shell are then installed.
 This is done either to a new-from-Apple MacBook for a device sold complete to a new owner, or to the customer's previously owned MacBook for an aftermarket modification.